RyanGA09/DataAnalyst-ImpactAnalysisOfMonkeypoxCaseStudy/README.md

 ## 📜 License

-This project is licensed under the MIT License with Commons Clause.
-It is for personal, academic, and non-commercial use only.
+This project is licensed under the `MIT License`.
+It is for **personal, academic, and non-commercial use only**.
 Any commercial use is prohibited without explicit written permission from the author.

 See the [LICENSE](LICENSE) file for more details.